Fans line up at Mt. Washington theater to take home piece of movie experience

 MT WASHINGTON, Ky. — Fans lined up early Saturday for their chance to have a movie experience right from the comfort of their home.

-The event, organized by Sunrise Children’s Services with the support of Southeast Christian Church in Bullitt County, were selling the movie chairs from Keystone Cinemas in Mount Washington.
+The rolling chair pick-up event was organized by Sunrise Children’s Services with the support of Southeast Christian Church in Bullitt County.
+Fans were asked to donate money for movie chairs from Keystone Cinemas in Mount Washington.

+Participants were able to get a set of two chairs with a $40 donation.

 According to Jake Pelfrey with Sunrise Children’s Services, the event raised more than 20,000 that will benefit the youth being served by Sunrise.